ros-hybrid-behaviour-planner/so_data/README.md

 The following methods can be used to calculate information necessary for behaviours and sensors.

+##### Agent Density Function

-* **Agent Density Function**: returns True / False based on the quantity of agents within view distance is over / below threshold.
+returns True / False based on the quantity of agents within view distance is over / below threshold.
 Depends solely on agent gradients (frameID: 'robotX').
 Can be used to implement Quorum Sensing.
-Parameter: `threshold` which has to be reached
+Parameter: `threshold` which has to be reached.

 ```python
 def quorum(self, threshold)
 ```

-* **Flocking**:
+##### Flocking

 ```python
 def
 ```

+##### Goal Achievement

-* **Goal Achievement**: returns True / False based on whether the gradient source was reached or not ('normalized' attraction == 0).
+returns True / False based on whether the gradient source was reached or not ('normalized' attraction == 0).
 E.g. to be used in sensors to bind activation on achievement of goal (e.g. with Boolean Activator).
- Parameters: current `pose` of the agent, `frameids` specifying which gradients should be considered in the calculation (optional)
+ Parameters: current `pose` of the agent, `frameids` specifying which gradients should be considered in the calculation (optional).

 ```python
 def get_goal_reached(self, pose, frameids=[])